Vuurvos1/twitchTTS/README.md

 You can use this as a browser source inside OBS or have a browser window open.
 When using this app in the browser make sure to at least click the page once so it is allowed to play audio.
-You will not see any elements on the page as long as no highlighted messages are send.
+You will not see any elements on the page as long as no highlighted messages are sent.

 **Note**
-For now this only works with the default highlighted message reward so none of the custom ones.
+For now, this only works with the default highlighted message reward so none of the custom ones.
-You can download the project and edit the code to make it work with custom channelpoint rewards but takes a bit more effort to setup.
+You can download the project and edit the code to make it work with custom channel point rewards but takes a bit more effort to set up.

 ### Base url